D battery

 A D battery (D cell or IEC R20) is a standardized size of a dry cell.
 A D cell is cylindrical with an electrical contact at each end; the positive end has a nub or bump.
 D cells are typically used in high current drain applications, such as in large flashlights, radio receivers, and transmitters, and other devices that require an extended running time.
 A D cell may be either rechargeable or non-rechargeable.
 Its terminal voltage and capacity depend upon its cell chemistry.

 The National Carbon Company introduced the first D cell in 1898.
 Before smaller cells became more common, D cells were widely known as flashlight batteries.
 The U.S. military designation for this battery has been BA-30 since sometime before World War II.
 During World War II, it was designated the Type C battery by the U.S. Navy, leading to confusion with the smaller C cell battery (BA-42).

-In 2007, D batteries accounted for 8% of alkaline primary battery sales (numerically) in the US.
-In 2008, Swiss purchases of D batteries amounted to 3.4% of primary and 1.4% of secondary (rechargeable) sales.
+In 2007, D batteries accounted for 8% of alkaline primary battery sales (numerically) in the U.S. In 2008, Swiss purchases of D batteries amounted to 3.4% of primary and 1.4% of secondary (rechargeable) sales.

 Dimensions and capacity

-D batteries have nominal diameter of 33.2 ± 1 millimeters (1.3 inches).
+D batteries have a nominal diameter of 33.2 ± 1 millimeters (1.3 inches).

 The overall length is 61.5 millimeters (2.42 inches).